 What is Behavioral Marketing?

 Behavioral marketing targets consumers with messages based on their browsing behavior, purchase history, and engagement patterns.
-Learn strategies, benefits, and examples.
+Learn strategies.

 What is Behavioral Marketing?